solbread/algorithm/src/com/algorithm/training/bit_manipulation/number_of_1_bits/README.md

 ## 191. Number of 1 Bits

+**Difficulty:** Easy

 https://leetcode.com/problems/number-of-1-bits/#/description

-Write a function that takes an unsigned integer and returns the number of ¡¯1' bits it has (also known as the Hamming weight) <br/>
+Write a function that takes an unsigned integer and returns the number of â€™1' bits it has (also known as the Hamming weight) <br/>

 ```
-For example, the 32-bit integer ¡¯11' has binary representation 00000000000000000000000000001011, so the function should return 3.
+For example, the 32-bit integer â€™11' has binary representation 00000000000000000000000000001011, so the function should return 3.
 ```

 **Show tag:** \#bit\_manipulation